What is a Mantra?

 A mantra is composed of sounds, words or short phrases, which have a strong influence on body and mind.
 There are many ways in which a mantra can be used.
 It can be sung, whispered, written or even just repeated mentally.
 By consciously repeating a mantra many times (called japa) a small seed or bija is planted in the mind.
 This seed contains a high concentration of exactly those vibrations that create special moods and thoughts.
 The deeper the seed is planted in your consciousness, the greater and quicker effect it will have on the rest of your mind.
 That is precisely why a mantra is very useful as a preparation for concentration or meditation.
 The whole attention is focused into the small seeds, the mind calms down and you find yourself absorbed in the moment.

-Sometimes, a small chain of beads, called a japa mala is used to count the repetitions.
+Sometimes, a small chain of beads called a japa mala is used to count the repetitions.
 These are used in many cultures and religions such as Islam and Christianity.
-Mantras are not exclusive used in yoga, but are known and used across the World.
+Mantras are not exclusively used in yoga but are known and used across the World.

 There is also a mantra that is used and repeated unconsciously (Ajapa japa) by all living beings – this mantra is “Soham” – the sound of life.
 In “Soham” inhalation follows “so” and exhalation follows “him “.
 Try closing your eyes and listen for yourself – you can clearly hear it!

 A mantra is often given personally to you by a guru and adapted to your personal needs.
 10 years ago when I was introduced to yoga and the more spiritual world, I was awarded a mantra that I have used repeatedly since.
 A mantra which is created especially for you is so personal that it must be kept secret.
 I have never revealed my personal mantra to anyone.
 You can also find your own mantra, which is by no means secret – if you use your intuition it may appear to you some wonderful day!